AWS Security Blog

 Security teams that are responsible for securing workloads in hundreds of Amazon Web Services (AWS) accounts in different organizational units aim for a consistent approach across AWS Organizations.
 Key goals include enforcing preventative measures to mitigate known security issues, having a central approach for notifying the SecOps team about potential distributed denial of service (DDoS) […]

+April 25, 2023: We’ve updated this blog post to include more security learning resources.
 In this post, we walk you through scenarios that use AWS Firewall Manager to centrally manage security groups across your AWS Organizations implementation.
-Firewall Manager is a security management tool that helps you centralize, configure, and maintain AWS WAF rules, AWS Shield Advanced protections, and Amazon Virtual Private Cloud (Amazon VPC) security groups across AWS […]
+Firewall Manager is a security management tool that helps you centralize, configure, and maintain AWS WAF rules, AWS […]

+September 9, 2021: Amazon Elasticsearch Service has been renamed to Amazon OpenSearch Service.
+See details.
 August 31, 2020: The directions in this blog post for how to create an Amazon ES cluster have been updated.
-February 28, 2019: The features and services described in this post have changed since the post was published and the procedures described might be out of date and no longer accurate.
-If we update this […]
+February 28, 2019: The features and services described in this post have changed since the post was published and the […]

 You can use AWS security controls to detect and mitigate risks to your AWS resources.
 The purpose of each security control is defined by its control objective.
 For example, the control objective of an Amazon VPC security group is to permit only designated traffic to enter or leave a network interface.
 Let’s say you have […]

-Note: On May 3, 2017, we published a related blog post also written by Guy Denney, How to Visualize and Refine Your Network’s Security by Adding Security Group IDs to Your VPC Flow Logs.
-Many organizations start their journey with AWS by experimenting with existing applications.
-Those experiments may include trying to move an application to […]
+September 9, 2021: Amazon Elasticsearch Service has been renamed to Amazon OpenSearch Service.
+See details.
+May 3, 2017: We published a related blog post also written by Guy Denney, How to Visualize and Refine Your Network’s Security by Adding Security Group IDs to Your VPC Flow Logs.
+Many organizations start their journey with AWS by experimenting […]